hashicorp/terraform-provider-google/website/docs/r/certificate_manager_dns_authorization.html.markdown

 * `labels` -
   (Optional)
-  Set of label tags associated with the EdgeCache resource.
+  Set of label tags associated with the DNS Authorization resource.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.